-ON THIS PAGE: You will find basic drawings of the main body parts affected by multiple myeloma and images of what cells look like when affected by multiple myeloma.
+ON THIS PAGE: You will find a drawing of the main body parts affected by multiple myeloma.
 Use the menu to see other pages.

 This illustration of an artery shows various types of blood cells, including the flattened red blood cells, multiple types of white blood cells, and the much smaller platelets.
 Copyright 2004 American Society of Clinical Oncology.
 Robert Morreale/Visual Explanations, LLC.

 The next section in this guide is Risk Factors.
 It explains the factors that may increase the chance of developing multiple myeloma.
-Use the menu to choose another section to read in this guide.
+Use the menu to choose a different section to read in this guide.